FredPont/spatial/README.md

  <a href="https://github.com/fyne-io">
     <img src="./src/web/fyne.png" height="30">
 </a>
 statically linked.
-Precompiled  static  binaries  areavailable for Linux, Mac and Windows and installation is immediate.
+Precompiled static  binaries are areavailable for Linux, Mac, and Windows.
+Installation of Single-Cell Spatial Explorer is immediate.

 ## Acknowledgements
 Special thanks to Andrew Williams, CTO and technical leader of [Fyne](https://github.com/fyne-io) project, for  his  useful  technical  advises  about  the usage  of  the  [Fyne  graphical  library](https://fyne.io/).